 Apple visionary Steve Jobs was a fan of the poet William Blake.

-What you'll find is that while reading makes you smarter, it also builds empathy and emotional intelligence, essential qualities for a strong business leader.
+Reading makes you smarter and builds essential qualities for a strong business leader, like empathy and emotional intelligence.
 That's why 88 percent of the rich devote 30 minutes or more on a daily basis for self-improvement reading, according to Thomas Corley, author of "Rich Habits: The Daily Success Habits Of Wealthy Individuals."

 The “hidden benefit" of being a page-turner?
 It pays off to zigzag through all areas of life and constantly challenge yourself to keep learning.